Skip to Content

 • Very durable oversized cold forged drive.

-NASCI is actually Latin for birth or re-birth.
+NASCI is Latin for birth or re-birth.
 Shimano stated at the 2016 ICAST event that they are positioning this reel as the mid-priced spinning reel.

-One of the other features that are incorporated in this great reel is Core Protect water resistance – which means that the reel will last longer and stand up to saltwater conditions better than similarly priced reels that are not sealed.
+One of the other features incorporated in this great reel is Core Protect water resistance – which means that the reel will last longer and stand up to saltwater conditions better than similarly priced reels that are not sealed.

 Features

-The reel is just silky smooth as I would expect from Shimano, so let’s take a look at all that has been packed into this great reel.
+The reel is just silky smooth, as I would expect from Shimano, so let’s take a look at all that has been packed into this great reel.

-G Free Body – The center of the mass of the reel has been moved closer to the rod to improve the weight and balance in your hand.
+The center of the mass of the reel has been moved closer to the rod to improve the weight and balance in your hand.
 What this means is that you can feel the strike better and that you can fight the fish better.

 Additionally, you will not get tired as easily after a long day on the water = no forearm and wrist fatigue.
 This design was first utilized in the more expensive Shimano Stella and then the Stradic FK reels.

 The pinion gear is also supported by two Shimano A-RB roller bearings.
-This creates more stability and minimizes pinion gear twist and rotor deflection in extreme situations.
+This creates stability and minimizes pinion gear twist and rotor deflection in extreme situations.

 Features at a Glance

-• Hagane cold forged gearing
+• Hagane cold-forged gearing

 • Cold forged handle